mcneel/developer.rhino3d.com/README.md

  ```

 ##### Using Jekyll: serving / building

+Open Terminal and cd to the folder that contains the cloned developer-rhino3d-com.git repository.

   - launch webserver:
     ```jekyll serve```

+    Once Jekyll has served the page it will print out:
+    ```http://127.0.0.1:4000/developer-rhino3d-com``` (for example).
+Local changes to the repository should be reflected upon a page-refresh of the locally served page.

   - build w/o plugins.  gh pages doesn't allow plugins:
     ```jekyll build --safe```